LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/classes/declaring-a-class.rst

    Objects created with the same class are NOT the same.
 They share an overall structure (keys), but the values differ.

-After creating an ``Astronaut`` object, we can modify it or add new key/value pairs as described in the :ref:`Objects and Math chapter <objects-chapter>`.
+After creating an ``Astronaut`` object, we can access, modify, or add new key/value pairs as described in the
+:ref:`Objects and Math chapter <objects-chapter>`.

 .. admonition:: Try It